HOW THE PRINCIPLES OF REGGIO EMILIA ARE SUPPORTED BY NEUROSCIENCE FINDINGS OF SUCCESSFUL LEARNING

 Listening is done with all the senses

 In 2000, I made my first of three study tours to Reggio Emilia.
-One of the lectures by Carla Rinaldi reframed assessment as ‘a pedagogy of listening’ (Rinaldi 2001).
+One of Carla Rinaldi's lectures reframed assessment as 'a pedagogy of listening’ (Rinaldi, 2001).
 When I heard her address on listening, it was the first time I recognised my value as an early childhood educator.
 The listening she describes uses all the educator’s intellectual and affective faculties, not just their ears.
 The pedagogy of listening is respectful, hears back, gives time, is multimodal, sensitive, reflective, curious, conscious of emotion, suspends judgement, and most movingly, ‘removes the individual from anonymity’.

 We are listening for:

 When we ask these questions, we are searching or researching.
 We also ask questions about ourselves.
 As secure as we think we are in our knowledge, research is being open.
-Research is about learning, relationships, seeing possibilities, finding new meaning, seeing links, experiencing highlights, finding nodes of interest, unpacking values, surfacing beliefs, recognising change, feeling emotion, and seeing how everything is resonating together.
+Research is about learning, relationships, seeing possibilities, finding new meaning, identifying connections, experiencing highlights, discovering points of interest, unpacking values, surfacing beliefs, recognising change, feeling emotions, and understanding how everything resonates together.

 How is the pedagogy of listening linked with neuroscience?

 Pedagogical listening is far more complex than the usual understanding of ‘processing auditory information’.
 It is a kind of meta-listening.
-The teacher/s listens to the children and indeed hears their comments, wondering, hypotheses and understanding.
+The teacher listens to the children and indeed hears their comments, questions, hypotheses, and understanding.
 But they are poised to listen for much more:

 The relationships between the children